 Halal cart-style chicken or lamb over rice.
 It’s a pretty solid rule that if it works as street food, it works as takeout.

-Your POS should allow you to easily modify your menu, both for in-restaurant orders and for online orders.
-Whether you’re changing up your menu every few months, or yearly, or just when you’re 86ing an item, it should be an easy process in your POS’s interface.
+Your restaurant point of sale should allow you to easily modify your menu, both for in-restaurant and online orders.
+Whether you’re changing up your menu every few months, yearly, or just when you’re 86ing an item, it should be an easy process in your POS’s interface.

 Even easier, your POS system should be able to take care of direct-to-you online ordering for you.
 Just be sure to tell your potential guests on social media that you have delivery and takeout through your website so they order that way, instead of through an app.